Tags API

 - Keep tag names understandable to real users because tags appear in Mailrith targeting and subscriber workflows.

-- Avoid creating many near-duplicate tags such as `webinar`, `Webinar`, and `Webinar Attendee` unless they truly mean different things.
+- Avoid creating near-duplicate tags such as `webinar`, `Webinar`, and `Webinar Attendee` unless each tag has a different meaning.

 ## Endpoint Overview

 `GET /v1/tags` returns the workspace tag catalog in pages.
-Use it before importing or syncing subscribers so your integration can reuse existing tags.
+Use this endpoint before importing or syncing subscribers so your integration can reuse existing tags.

 `POST /v1/tags` creates a tag.
-Create tags before a bulk migration if you want clean mapping and predictable names, or let subscriber upsert requests create new tags when that is more convenient.
+Create tags before a bulk migration when you want clean mapping and predictable names, or let subscriber upsert requests create new tags when request-time creation is more convenient.

 Tags belong to the authenticated workspace.
-A tag ID from one workspace should never be reused with another workspace key.
+Never reuse a tag ID from one workspace with another workspace key.

 Related OpenAPI operation groups: